Serving the Vulnerable in our Communities

 Engaging the Community During our Projects

-It's important to us to be connected with the communities where our projects take place.
-As we complete a project, we intend to walk away knowing we have grown as individuals from having the opportunity to become part of the community.
+It's important to us to connect with and be part of the communities where our projects take place.
+As we complete a project, our intention is to walk away knowing we have grown as individuals from having the opportunity to become a member of the community.
 And we hope, that as a result, the community benefits as well.
-See how it happens in this video.